ARogala/rogala-designs/src/techblog/JavaScript/time-delayed-loop.md

 category: JavaScript
 subCategory: Loops and Iteration
 ---
-Delaying the execution between iterations of a loop in JavaScript works a little bit differently than that which you may be familiar with.
-There is no built in sleep() function like Python.
+Delaying the execution between iterations of a loop in JavaScript works a little bit differently than other languages you may be familiar with.
+JavaScript has no built in sleep() function like Python.
 In JavaScript the easiest way to achieve this is with functions.
-In fact there will be NO for loop in the code.
+In fact there will be NO for loop in the code!!
 So without delay here is the code.
 You can copy and past this into Chrome console to see the magic.
 <br/>
 <code>
 <pre>